 The story, a kind of touchstone for us with the life and ministry of Jesus, can be nourishing and refreshing to those of us experiencing these first century events some twenty centuries later.
-And, when we are separated from our community, as we have been during recent months, we experience a heightened awareness of the importance of touchstones in our lives.
-Part of our Church's ministry during this time is to provide these touchstones as a way of connecting, and as a source of meaning and comfort during this unsettling time.
+And, when we were separated from our community, as we have been during recent months, we experience a heightened awareness of the importance of touchstones in our lives.
+Part of our Church’s ministry is to provide these touchstones as a way of connecting, and as a source of meaning and comfort.

 You are welcome to include your name when submitting, but it is not required – you may be anonymous.